Healthy land = healthy water

 Greater Sudbury is a city of lakes and water.
 With over 330 lakes, many rivers and creeks, and an abundance of wetlands, swimming, boating and fishing is a way of life in Greater Sudbury, and all of us rely on safe drinking water sources.
 With greater incidents of blue-green algae blooms and beach closures, lake water quality is a top priority and concern for residents.

 To be not only a city of lakes, but a city of clean healthy lakes, we need:

 - Watershed studies - to give us the information we need to make smart decisions about the health of our lakes, waterways and watershed.
-Greater Sudbury's first subwatershed study (for Ramsey Lake) is now underway.
+Greater Sudbury is currently undertaking its first subwatershed studies.

 - More protective storm water management standards - what goes down the storm drains goes into our water.

 - Green infrastructure - using nature's tools to keep our water clean and healthy